Housefull (film series)

-Housefull is an Indian comedy film series starring Akshay Kumar, Ritesh Deshmukh, and Chunky Panday, who feature in all entries thus far.
+Housefull is an Indian comedy film series.
 The first two, Housefull and Housefull 2, were directed by Sajid Khan; the third, Housefull 3, by Sajid-Farhad; the fourth, Housefull 4, by Farhad Samji; and the fifth with two prints, Housefull 5A and Housefull 5B, by Tarun Mansukhani.
 The series is produced by Sajid Nadiadwala under his banner Nadiadwala Grandson Entertainment.
 Each film starts with a fresh story unrelated with the preceding film's story.
+All five films in the series have starred Akshay Kumar, Riteish Deshmukh and Chunky Panday, three have starred Boman Irani, Ranjeet, Jacqueline Fernandez, and Johnny Lever, and two have starred Malaika Arora, Randhir Kapoor, Nargis Fakhri, Abhishek Bachchan, Vindu Dara Singh and Jackie Shroff.

 Despite a generally mixed-negative critical reception, the series has been commercially successful, grossing over ₹1000 crore worldwide.
-It is currently the highest-grossing comedy franchise in Indian cinema, as well as one of the highest-grossing Indian film series of all time in general.
+It is currently the highest-grossing comedy franchise in Indian cinema, as well as one of the highest-grossing Indian film series of all time.